"Dark Knight Rises" ends Batman franchise for Warner

 Warner Bros. said in a statement that the studio was "deeply saddened" by the incident and extended sympathy to the families of the victims.

-New York City planned to deploy police officers at screenings of the film, and theaters nationwide began reviewing and tightening security.
+New York City planned to deploy police officers at screenings of the film, and theatres nationwide began reviewing and tightening security.

 Hollywood box office watchers said the movie industry had never faced a situation like this.
 "This is a tragic and unprecedented event," said Paul Dergarabedian, box office watcher for Hollywood.com.